 Invenergy, a globally recognized American energy company, announced that it has, through affiliated companies, filed a series of lawsuits against Tauron Polska Energia S.A. (“Tauron”), one of four major energy companies in Poland.
-Total damages of over PLN 1.2 billion (approximately $325 million) claimed in these four suits make this one of the largest recent commercial legal actions in the Polish courts.

 These suits allege that Tauron has committed unlawful and unethical acts in causing the termination of long-term agreements with wind farms for the purchase of electricity and so-called “Green Certificates”.
 The Polish Supreme Court condemned similar actions in a recent case against another state-controlled energy company.
 The Invenergy suits further allege the substantial involvement of former authorities of the Polish State Treasury in these actions.

 Invenergy has been a substantial long-term investor in Poland since 2005, with investments in the country totaling PLN 2.2 billion (approximately $595 million) in eleven operating wind projects.

 “We made a long-term investment in Poland with confidence that a legal framework existed to protect our investments from this type of behaviour.
 This case will test the assumptions of our original investment decision and signal to the market whether Poland is a country where investors can rely on the sanctity of contracts.” – Michael Polsky, Founder and CEO, Invenergy, said.